GJanuario/gjanuario/README.md

 ### Hey there, I'm Gabriel Januário!

-- 👨‍💻 Right now I'm working with Node.js, using TypeScript (and learning a lot of both!)
+- 👨‍💻 Right now I'm working with Angular
-- 📚 I have background on:
+- 📚 I have background on Web development, mostly with:
-  - Java (Spring Framework)
-  - React.js + Next.js
+  - Node.js and React.js (Typescript fan!)
-  - HTML5
+  - Angular
-  - CCS3
+  - Web 3.0 (Ethereum)
 - 📫 You can reach me/get more info at:
   <div>
     <a href="mailto:gabrielojc@gmail.com" target="_blank">